abhidesikan/madras-medley/content/book-reviews/curse-gandhari.md

 ---
-title: "The Curse of Gandhari by Aditi Banerjee"
+title: "The Curse of Gandhari by Aditi Banerjee - Review by Abhishek Desikan"
 date: 2020-02-02T22:42:14-08:00
 draft: false
 ---